 If you have woken up feeling extreme pain from your upper thighs to your feet or if you deal with intense lower back pain that spreads downward and no matter what you try it just won’t go away, you could be dealing with sciatica nerve pain.
 It causes painful throbbing in the lower back and limbs.

 It all starts in the lower spine and can come and go.
 Once you begin to deal with sciatica nerve pain, you’ll be dealing with a whole lot of discomfort that will quickly ruin your day.
 But, there’s good news.
 There are remedies for back pain that treat sciatica nerve pain and improve spine health.
 Here are 6 natural treatments for sciatica nerve pain:

 A chiropractor can work with you to realign your spinal discs and prevent protrusion into the canal that targets the underlying source of pain.
 One study from the Official Journal of the North American Spinal Society found that those who suffered from sciatica nerve pain and received chiropractic adjustments experienced less local pain.

 They also had fewer days with pain, and even fewer cases of moderate or severe pain compared to those who didn’t receive chiropractic adjustments.

 2. Yoga and Stretching

-Certain movements can aggravate sciatica nerve pain, but in some cases it can actually help to relieve pain.
+Certain movements can aggravate sciatica nerve pain, but in some cases, it can actually help to relieve pain.
 For some people, sitting or standing for a long time and then moving around suddenly tends to trigger pain.
-Scrunching or shortening the spine tends to make pain worse like raising the legs up, bringing the knees toward the chest or squatting.
+Scrunching or shortening the spine tends to make the pain worse like raising the legs up, bringing the knees toward the chest, or squatting.